 (Flowmies: I’m probably missing a bunch, please help me fill this list in)

 Frequently asked questions

-I have no sense of hand-eye coordination / I’m not in shape / I’m not a super cool badass who owns a fire katana and leather pants.
-Does that mean I can’t do flow arts?
+I am inherently incapable of doing flow arts because I have no sense of hand-eye coordination / I’m not in shape / I’m not a super sexy badass who owns a fire katana and leather pants.
+Should I give up before even trying?

 What if I look silly?
 Should I crawl into a corner and hide forever?

-We were all beginners once, many of us enjoy teaching beginners, and silliness isn’t frowned upon; guess how many flow artists are also professional clowns.
+We were all beginners once, many of us enjoy teaching beginners, and silliness isn’t frowned upon at all (look how many flow artists are also professional clowns).
+Please come to a jam some time and observe the advanced flow artists “researching” extremely silly moves that involve falling on the ground, flailing a lot, or flinging a poi under the crotch and missing.
+We love silly stupid stuff!
 You are likely the only person actively judging yourself.

 If your anxiety about being watched is more crippling than other people’s non-opinions, try practicing in isolation (shouldn’t be hard during pandemic times).